 I recommend a deep and wide desk to set up your tablet and your computer.
-If you need to sketch on paper you can just put the Cintiq back in vertical position.
+If you need to sketch on paper you can just put the Cintiq back in a vertical position.

 The Cintiq 22HD in vertical position allows you to free some space for sketching on paper (Impossible with Cintiq 24HD).

-The Wacom Companion or my Asus tablet EP 121 tend to have the pointer getting further from the tip when you get near the border of the screen.
-It was annoying, as you loose in precision.
+The Wacom Companion or my Asus tablet EP 121 tends to have a bug.
+The pointer getting further from the tip when you draw near the edges of the screen.
+This lack of precision was annoying.
 So I kept drawing only in the center.

 Wacom provides a set of nibs.

 Inclination and rotation of the tablet

 I tried the tablet in multiple positions.
 I am not able today to draw with the vertical position.
-A small inclination bother me.
+A small inclination bothers me.
 It happens that the 22HD can’t be fully horizontal.
 I need to practice some more for my arm to adapt to the new angles.

-I am used to rotate the paper fast when I sketch.
+I am used to rotating the paper fast when I sketch.
 My previous tablet is portable so I could rotate the screen easily.
 Now, I feel more restricted in my movement.
 I can rotate the screen, but it is now an XL one.

-the custom side buttons
+The custom side buttons

 I recommend you guys to practice Photoshop and Illustrator with the shortcuts.
-It won’t be natural at start for sure!
+It won’t be natural at the start for sure!
 But in my opinion, it’s worth it.
 You will save a lot of time.

 Conclusion about the touch option

 It is quite smart.
 However, I felt that it is not as reactive as I wish when I want to zoom in or out.
 It is not as good as Ipad.

 If you already a Cintiq user, please let me know about your experience.